Man charged with murder in Belltown shooting; medical examiner identifies 4 other homicide victims

 A 25-year-old Tukwila man was charged Wednesday with second-degree murder in one of several Seattle shootings last weekend, accused of killing another man who had been involved in a bar fight in Belltown, according to King County prosecutors.

-Ilalio Ngaumo, 26, was the first of four men to be fatally shot in three separate shootings across Seattle on Sunday alone.
+Ilalio Ngauamo, 26, was the first of four men to be fatally shot in three separate shootings across Seattle on Sunday alone.

 Isaih Junior Tulasaga was one of several people detained by police in a parking lot in the 2200 block of First Avenue, across from Japanese/Hawaiian bar and restaurant Ohana Belltown, charging papers say.
-According to police, Tulasaga admitted to firing at Ngaumo but claimed he meant only to scare Ngaumo, whom Tulasaga knew as “Leo,” the charges say.
+According to police, Tulasaga admitted to firing at Ngauamo but claimed he meant only to scare Ngauamo, whom Tulasaga knew as “Leo,” the charges say.

 Though Tulasaga, who remains in custody, was initially held on $2 million bail, a Superior Court judge on Wednesday reduced his bail to $150,000, jail and court records show.

-Note: CORRECTION: An earlier version of this story misspelled Ilalio Ngauamo’s last name.